sepich/containerd-registry-cache/README.md

   EOF
   # no need to restart containerd, changes are applied automatically
   ```
-- With this setup, running `docker pull alpine` results in a request like:
+- With this setup, running `crictl pull alpine` results in a request like:
   `http://localhost:30123/v2/library/alpine/manifests/latest?ns=registry-1.docker.io`
 - And `containerd-registry-cache`, listening on `localhost:30123`, has information that this specific manifest should be fetched from `registry-1.docker.io`.
 That allows to use single cache endpoint for different upstream registries.
 - In case `localhost:30123` is not available, `containerd` falls back to the original registry